 In a poll of doctors, 95% said it is important that people understand standard drinks.
 And 98% believe it important for doctors to say this and other facts about drinking.

 The study was made by the American Medical Women’s Association.
 It’s the oldest and largest multispecialty group of women doctors in the world.2

 Dr. Raymond Scaletter is former head of the American Medical Association.
 He says “Incorporating standard drink facts into routine exams will help stress moderation and to identify alcohol abuse.”
 The medical leader says that it’s important for doctors to “reinforce moderate drinking.”

 The U.S. government defines moderate drinking simply.
 It’s a man drinking up to two drinks daily.
 For a woman, it’s having up to one drink daily.

 Many other countries have much higher limits.
 The science is the same everywhere.
 However, some countries have a temperance background whereas others don’t.
 And these limits are set politically and culturally.

 Resources: Medical Advice on Drinking Alcohol

 - NIAAA.
 Alcohol Health and Research World (mag).
-Washington: NIAAA.
+Wash: NIAAA.